 Within days I thought I was going crazy.
 I became extremely agitated and irritable and the least little thing set me off.
-I didn’t sleep for three days, even with sleeping pills.
+Even with sleeping pills, I didn’t sleep for three days.
 I couldn’t concentrate.
 My blood pressure soared and I became very fearful.

 My doctor never warned me about any of this.
 Are these normal side effects of prednisone and what will I do if I have to take this drug again?